naiyerasif/site/blog/2018-12-13-messaging-with-rabbitmq.md

 date: 2018-12-13
 updated: 2018-12-13
 author: [naiyer]
-summary: Publish and read messages with RabbitMQ using a Spring backend
+summary: Create a message queue with RabbitMQ and publish and read messages using a Spring backend
 tags: ['guide', 'rabbitmq', 'spring']
 ---

 ## Intent

-You need to publish and read messages with RabbitMQ using a Spring backend.
+The intent of this guide is to publish and read messages with RabbitMQ using a Spring backend.

 ### Setup

 > This guide uses
 > - Java 9
 > - Spring Boot 2.1.0.RELEASE
-> - RabbitMQ 3 running on a Docker container
+> - RabbitMQ 3 running as a Docker container

 ### Table of Contents